Momotz4G/AI-Translation-Realtime/README.md

   - Minimizes quietly to the System Tray.
   - Global **`Ctrl+Alt+X`** hotkey to instantly stop translation without ever having to Alt-Tab out of your game. *(Note: For this hotkey to work while playing anti-cheat protected games like Wuthering Waves, you must run the app as Administrator).*

+## ⚠️ Disclaimer
+Translation and text recognition (OCR) accuracy is not 100% perfect.
+Performance heavily depends on the complexity of the background and the opacity of the text.
+For the best results, try to scan text that has high contrast against its background (like subtitles with a dark backing).

 ## 🛡️ Is this safe?
 **Yes!**
 - **No Heavy Background AI**: We do not run any local LLMs that hog your GPU, battery, or memory.